-As I'm sure you know, your electricity bill changes throughout the year.
+If you watch your electric bill closely, you'll notice it changes throughout the year.
 In some areas, it's higher during winter when you're running your heater non-stop.
 In Phoenix, where I live, the A/C is running full blast all summer, which can raise your bill three to four times.

-I told you it sounded simple, but there's a big catch.
+Now this sounds easy, but there's a hidden catch.
 The gadgets that you've turned off might not actually be off.
 These are called "vampire electronics," and I'm going to tell you how to slay them.

 However, your charger is just a fledging vampire.
 The big power-suckers in your house are your TV and computer.
 Sadly, these are also the hardest to unplug, because we tend to hide their cables away.

 This is where a surge protector comes in handy.
 These don't just protect your gadgets from power surges.
 When you flip the switch on a surge protector, your gadgets behave as if they've been unplugged.